elementary/appcenter-web/_apps/io.github.elly_code.jorts.md

 <p>Neither jeans nor shorts, just like jorts!</p>
 <p>Features include:</p>
 <ul>
-<li>Colourful: Ten pretty themes.
-Any new note gets a random one</li>
+<li>Colourful: Eleven pretty pastel themes</li>
-<li>Adaptive: New notes get the zoom you last chose</li>
+<li>Adaptive: New notes get the zoom and font you last chose, and a random new color</li>
 <li>Cute: Each new note has a funny or cute random (editable) title</li>
 <li>Handy: You can open links and emails with Ctrl+Click</li>
 <li>Private: Try the scribble mode!</li>
 </ul>
-<p>This is a fork of an old version of "Notejot" by lainsce.
-The community liked it so much, we thought it would be great to revive it!</p>